How to Find a Queer Friendly or Gender Affirming Therapist I JED

 If you’re comfortable asking a parent or guardian to help you find a therapist but you aren’t ready to come out to them, that’s OK.
 You don’t need to tell them the specifics of what you want to discuss.

-If your parent or guardian presses for details about why you want to go to therapy, try saying, “Life is stressful and I want a place to talk about it.”
+If your parent or guardian presses for details about why you want to go to therapy, you might say something like, “Life is stressful and I want a place to talk about it.”

 Once you have that conversation, these will likely be the next steps: